-- 4.1 The quality of the spiritual, moral, social and cultural development of pupils is excellent. - 4.2 The college fulfils its aims to develop pupils in seeking excellence in all that they do, emphasizing participation, integrity, courtesy and selfless consideration for others.
+- 4.1 The quality of the spiritual, moral, social and cultural development of pupils is excellent. - 4.2 The school fulfils its aims to develop pupils in seeking excellence in all that they do, emphasizing participation, integrity, courtesy.
 The spiritual development of pupils is excellent.
-Christian values are central to the ethos and pupils of all faiths or none, benefitting from regular worship at Chapel, taking an active part in the music, readings and prayers.
+Christian values are central to the ethos and pupils of all faiths or none benefit from regular worship in chapel, taking an active part in the music, readings and prayers.
 The school chaplaincy is well regarded by pupils of all viewpoints.
 Through a worship leading group, pupils prepare and lead services in the community.
 Pupils express their individual spiritual questioning in religious studies (RS) lessons.
-Pupils' sense of wonder is captured in their animated responses in creative arts; their self-awareness and maturity are palpable in all aspects of their school lives. - 4.3 Pupils' moral development is excellent, they understand the difference between right and wrong and benefit greatly from the strong set of core values, promoted by the college in all facets of the life of the community.
+Pupils' sense of wonder is captured in their animated responses in creative arts; their self-awareness and maturity are palpable in all aspects of their school lives. - 4.3 Pupils' moral development is excellent; they understand the difference between right and wrong and benefit greatly from the strong set of core values, promoted by the school in all facets of the life of the community, which strongly reflect British values and traditions.
 Pupils reflect upon moral issues whenever they arise, whether through issues in their own lives or topics in class or in assembly.
-The school promotes pupils' understanding of British values such as democracy and the rule of law, and their understanding of the justice system is enhanced by well-developed courses on the court system, punishment and rehabilitation in the RS programme.
-Pupils' behaviour towards one another is excellent, reflecting the college's primary aim to be a caring community.
+Their understanding of the legal system is enhanced by well-developed courses on British law and democracy, the court system, punishment and rehabilitation in the RS and PSHE programmes.
+Pupils' behaviour towards one another is excellent, reflecting the school's primary aim to be a caring community.
 Pupils listen carefully to each other's views and are supportive of each other.
 Bullying is very rare and pupils are confident that their teachers will deal with any incidents promptly and fairly. - 4.4 The social development of pupils is excellent.
 Pupils learn to live alongside each other in supportive boarding house communities.
 Pupils of different nationalities relate well to each other and told inspectors that they relish these multi-national relationships.
-Day pupils are fully integrated with boarders through the four competitive houses and international pupils value this interaction with day pupils.
-Pupils have a strong sense of responsibility for those less fortunate than themselves and engage in a variety of charitable activities, including for instance a musical group visiting a local home for the elderly to entertain the residents.
+Day pupils are fully integrated with boarders through the four school houses and international pupils value this interaction with day pupils.
+Pupils have a strong sense of responsibility for those less fortunate than themselves and engage in a variety of charitable activities, including, for instance, a musical group visiting a local home for the elderly to entertain the residents.
 They are also actively involved in the problems of less developed countries through supporting schools in Tanzania and Botswana, including working visits to the Tanzanian school.
-Older pupils lead by example, leading and managing many college events.
-Younger pupils value mentoring from senior pupils, for both academic and social support. - 4.5 The pupils' cultural development is excellent.
-Pupils are fully involved in the extensive range of drama, music and art, both in college and in the wider community.
-Pupils are fully immersed in British culture through the curriculum and in discussions between day pupils and boarders.
-Pupils show a strong understanding of Western cultural traditions and of other different cultures.
-This stems from informal pupil discussions and in studying topics in the PHSE and RS programmes, such as a Year 11 study of poverty in Rio de Janeiro.
+Older pupils lead by example, organising and managing many school events.
+Younger pupils value the mentoring they receive from senior pupils, for both academic and social support. - 4.5 The pupils' cultural development is excellent.
+Pupils are fully involved in the extensive range of drama, music and art, both in school and in the wider community.
+Pupils are fully immersed in British culture and values through the curriculum and in discussions between day pupils and boarders.
+Class discussions and informal conversations confirm pupils' awareness of Western cultural traditions as well as their strong understanding of different cultures.
+Topics in the PHSE and RS programmes, such as a Year 11 study of poverty in Rio de Janeiro, further support pupils' cultural awareness.
 At a practical level, international pupils enjoy cooking national specialities for friends.